 - 1. Valve off the supply of steam to the heater. - 2.
 Allow a flow of potable water until it runs cold.
-Then shut off isolation valve at inlet of heater and then outlet. - Then disconnect electrical power.
+Then shut off the isolation valve at inlet of heater and then the outlet valve and immediately disconnect power.